Language: EN

 Operator precedence in programming refers to the rules that establish the order in which operations should be executed within an expression.

-In other words, when we have an expression that has multiple operators, not all of them have the same priority.
-If we find an expression like:
+In other words, when we have an expression with multiple operators, not all have the same priority.
+If we encounter an expression like:

 let a = 2 + 3 * 5

 In general, operator precedence in programming is closely related to mathematical calculation rules.
-In fact, in many cases the same rules are used, such as multiplication and division operations being performed before addition and subtraction.
+In fact, in many cases, the same rules are employed, such as multiplication and division being performed before addition and subtraction.

-However, in programming, there are additional operators that are continually used.
-Therefore, the precedence rules are more extensive and complex.
+However, in programming, there are some additional operators that are continuously used.
+Therefore, the precedence rules are somewhat broader and more complex.

 Let’s see an example to better understand operator precedence in programming.
 Suppose we want to calculate the value of the following expression: